Ireng River: Etymology

-Etymologically, the term ″Ireng″ comes from the Karib language, whereas ″Maú″ comes from the Arawak language word Mahu, which is how the plant Sterculia pruriens (a malvaceae abundant in the Amazon) is known to the indigenous people of the region.
+Etymologically, the term ″Ireng″ comes from the Karib language, whereas ″Maú″ comes from the Lokono word Mahu, which is how the plant Sterculia pruriens (a malvaceae abundant in the Amazon) is known to the indigenous people of the region.
 Another explanation suggests that Mahu comes from Mehru, which means "fall" and Ireng translates to "river", hence "river of the falls".

 Biodiversity in the Ireng

 The Ireng River region is home to such reptile species as the Antilles leaf-toed gecko (Hemidactylus palaichthus) and rainbow whiptail (Cnemidophorus lemniscatus); amphibians such as the sapo dorado (Bufo guttatus) and Leptodactylus bolivianus; birds including the Muscovy duck (Cairina moschata), black vulture (Coragyps atratus), crested caracara (Caracara plancus), double-striped thick-knee (Burhinus bistriatus) and numerous others; mammals include the South American tapir (Tapirus terrestris), jaguar (Panthera onca) and the red-rumped agouti (Dasyprocta leporina).